The Effects of Mixing Ritalin and Alcohol

 When Ritalin is mixed with alcohol, these effects are intensified.
 Ritalin and other stimulants also mask the effects of alcohol, which makes it a dangerous combination.
 People who are on Ritalin may feel alert and energetic after drinking substantial amounts of alcohol, so they do not always realize just how intoxicated they are.
 They continue to drink, and this can result in blackouts, alcohol poisoning, or worse.
 The mixture also strains and confuses the body.
 Alcohol is a depressant, or a “downer,” whereas Ritalin is an “upper.”
 People might think they balance each other out, but they do not.

-The Issues of Mixing Alcohol with Other Stimulants
+The Issues of Mixing Alcohol with Methylphenidate and Other Stimulants

 Signs of Addiction to Ritalin and Alcohol